meugenom/cloudydesk/README.md

 - Notifications have been implemented in the project.
 - A loading spinner is activated to indicate ongoing processes.

+### !Important
+- There is currently no demo available on the website [https://neetcloud.dev](https://neetcloud.dev).
+Please use the following login credentials:
+	login: muster@muster.muster
+	password: muster
+- After loading the Docker image to start, please follow the instructions below.
+- If you have started the Docker image and the database is empty, create your own account and upload your files.
+The default file upload size limit is 10 MB.
+- In the Docker image, the path 'upload-dir' is set by default.
+Please refer to the file 'server/src/main/resources/application.yml' to select your own directory to work locally, to which you have access.

 ## Development

 ### Important for local usage